 Due diligence requests for livestock property sales

-If you're considering buying a pastoral property in the Northern Territory (NT), your solicitor or legal representative can request certain information from the Department of Industry, Tourism and Trade (DITT).
+If you're considering buying a pastoral property in the Northern Territory (NT), your solicitor or legal representative can request certain information from the Department of Agriculture and Fisheries (DAF).

 This includes whether the property is subject to any notices, orders or restrictions around livestock diseases.